-Los Angeles Industrial Market Poised to Rebound in 2025
+Greater Los Angeles Industrial Market Overview – 2025 Trends and Outlook

 Southern California’s industrial real estate market is showing signs of recovery in 2025, following a period of elevated vacancies and subdued leasing activity.
 This resurgence is driven by increased import volumes at local ports and legislative changes that may enhance the long-term value of industrial properties.
 According